 Thus when $t=0$, $\tau = \ln {\Lambda_0\over \Lambda}$ is what we call the logarithmic divergence in perturbation theory.
 What we are seeing is that the leading term decides the $\beta$-function and the higher powers of $\tau$ are fixed in terms of the leading term.\footnote{This is the counterpart of the statement for dimensional regularization, that the $1\over \epsilon$ pole determines the beta function, when only marginal couplings are present.
 The higher order pole residues are fixed in terms of the leading residue.} The application of the evolution operator in powers of the evolution Hamiltonian, gives us a series as above in $\tau$.
 It automatically gives the solution of the ERG recursion equations and one can extract a power series for the evolution of the marginal coupling.
 Thus $\beta$ -functions are obtained in a simple way without worrying about the technicalities of renormalization.

-We illustrate this method with some examples such as the central charge of a free scalar field theory and the flow of coupling in $\phi^4$ theory in four dimensions.
+We illustrate this method with some examples such as the computation of the central charge of a free scalar field theory and calculating the flow of the coupling in $\phi^4$ theory in four dimensions.
 We then apply it to the more interesting case of the Sine-Gordon theory.
 We find that the equations obtained are consistent with those obtained in \cite{Amit}.
-While the precise coefficients are not the same the combination of coefficients identified in \cite{Amit} as being universal matches exactly.
+While the precise coefficients are not the same, the combination of coefficients identified in \cite{Amit} as being universal, matches exactly.
 In addition to flow of couplings, one can study the flow of the c-function \cite{Zam,Cardy,Friedan, Komargodski}.
 In particular we do the calculation of the c-function for the Sine-Gordon theory.

 Recently the entanglement entropy of this theory has been calculated both in the field theory and in the holographic dual and the answers are shown to agree to lowest order \cite{BBS}.
 The central charge calculation done here also gives results in exact agreement with these calculations - if we assume that the relation between entanglement entropy and central charge function persists at least to lowest non trivial order away from the fixed point.
-This is a first step towards an understanding of a precise connection between the ERG in the boundary theory and Holographic RG in the bulk.
+This computation is a first attempt towards developing an understanding of a precise connection between the ERG in the boundary theory and Holographic RG in the bulk.

-This paper is organised as follows: Section 2 gives some background material on the ERG.
-In Section 3 we describe the evolution operator approach and illustrate it with a calculation of the c-function in a free massive scalar field theory.
-In Section 4 we illustrate the method by calculating the $\beta$-function for $\phi^4$ field theory in four dimensions.
-In Section 5 the $\beta$-functions for sine-Gordon theory are calculated.
-In Section 6 the c-function for the sine Gordon theory is calculated.
-Section 7 contains a summary and some conclusions.
+Another interesting computation, to understand better the holographic RG, would be to reproduce the $\beta$- functions for the Sine-Gordon model holographically.
+It has been shown in \cite{Sathiapalan:2017frk} that an ERG equation in a boundary theory can be mapped to a scalar field action in AdS space time.
+The main results are for a free theory.
+Some suggestions for how the interactions should work out were given there.
+To understand these issues better it is important to understand RG equations in the boundary theory and obtain them from some bulk computations.
+The precise connection between these equations and what is called ``holographic RG" - which is really a radial evolution equation of the bulk theory - needs to be understood better.
+These computations are a step towards that goal.
+There is extensive literature on the AdS/CFT correspondence and holographic RG, \cite{Arutyunov:1998ve,Bourdier:2013axa,Maldacena:1997re,Kiritsis:2016kog} to name a few.